ihash22/spring-petclinic/readme_devops.md

 screenshots/Screenshot 2025-07-31 at 10.07.48 AM.png

-* Then made a simple change to test if ansible ran on Jenkins
+* Then make a simple change to test if ansible ran on Jenkins

 screenshots/Screenshot 2025-07-31 at 10.08.28 AM.png

-* I checked the Jenkins Logs to make sure it ran successfully.
-It did.
+* Check the Jenkins Logs to make sure it runs successfully (in this case it did - see screenshot)

 screenshots/Screenshot 2025-07-31 at 10.09.38 AM.png

-* Now to check to make sure that code is deployed correctly, I changed the homepage picture again and made sure it ran on the Devops Server’s Address.
+* Now to check to make sure that code is deployed correctly, change the homepage picture again and made sure it runs on the Devops Server’s Address.
 The image was successfully changed and reflected via the Devops Server Address.

 ```
 http://192.168.64.2:8080/